What is Construction Invoice Factoring And Construction Receivables?

 Invoice factoring ensures that construction companies and small contracting businesses will be paid sooner instead of latter and this is always better than having to wait for customers to pay your invoices when a construction project has already been completed.

+Invoice factoring is suitable for any type of construction company or independent contractor.
 Whether they specialize in residential or industrial- landscaping, roofing, paving, site clean-up, painting, or utilities.

 Any contracting company that issues invoices with net terms between 15 to 90 days is eligible for invoice factoring.